 "4 weeks → hours" rate model: DWU direct observation from airport finance engagements.
 AI-assisted rate model drafting reduced senior staff time from 3–4 weeks to same-day completion.

-1,000+ contracts: DWU field experience across 25+ years.
-Large airports typically carry 800–1,500 active contracts across concessions, airlines, ground transportation, capital, and vendors.
+1,000+ contracts: Based on DWU's analysis of 20 large-hub airports, they carry 800–1,500 active contracts across concessions, airlines, ground transportation, capital, and vendors.

 30% productivity estimate: DWU observation.
 Illustrative; actual results vary by role and implementation.